tomncooper/CSC8101-Documentation/spark/spark-faq.md

 Also make sure you have read the instructions in the [coursework specification](spark-coursework-spec.md).

+### I cannot access neo4J from my Jupyter Notebook!

+You may need to run the following command on your VM:

+`$ sudo pip3 install neo4j-driver`

+This should insure that the Python 3 neo4j driver is properly installed.

 ### Do I have to use Jupyter Notebooks to write my python code?

 No you don't!